-Founded in 2017 by the Governor’s office and state legislature, the mission of the Sandra Dunagan Deal Center for Early Language and Literacy is to improve the early language and literacy skills of Georgia’s children.
+Founded in 2017 by the Governor’s office and the state legislature, the Sandra Dunagan Deal Center for Early Language and Literacy’s charge is to improve reading outcomes for Georgia’s children.

 To learn more about the Deal Center, visit their website.